OpenClassrooms-Student-Center/alumnis/content/students/bastien.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: développer via python sur différentes plateformes (web, OS, machines) et être autonome en entreprise..
+objective: Savoir développer en langage de programmation python sur différente plateforme.

-short_description: Développer en python, Multi-plateformes Web/OS/Machines, 100% Autonomie.
+short_description: Développer, langage python, multiplateforme.